 The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rule 13a-15(f).
 Under the supervision and with the participation of the Company's management, including the Company's President and Chief Executive Officer along with the Company's Senior Vice President and Chief Financial Officer, the Company conducted an evaluation of the effectiveness of internal control over financial reporting based on the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
 In April 2023, the Company completed the acquisition of I.G.
 Bauerhin ("IGB") and is currently integrating IGB into its operations, compliance programs and internal control processes.
 IGB constituted less than 2% of the Company's total assets as of December 31, 2023, including goodwill and intangible assets recorded as part of the purchase price allocations, and less than 1% of the Company's net sales for the year ended December 31, 2023.
 Securities and Exchange Commission rules and regulations allow companies to exclude acquisitions from their assessment of internal control over financial reporting during the first year following an acquisition while integrating the acquired company.
-The Company has excluded the acquired operations of IGB from its assessment of the Company's internal control over financial reporting as of December 31, 2023.
-Based on this evaluation, management concluded that the Company's internal control over financial reporting was effective as of December 31, 2023.
+The Company has excluded the acquired operations of IGB from its assessment of the Company's internal control over financial reporting was effective as of December 31, 2023.